 WSDOT is the largest single purchaser of diesel fuel in the land sector.
 During this reporting period, WSDOT purchased 1.4 million gallons of diesel fuel, accounting for 87 percent of all diesel fuel and 90 percent of all biodiesel purchased by state agencies under the state fuel contract.
 WSDOT maintains a comprehensive, statewide network of fueling stations that serves the majority of the state's diesel-powered equipment and vehicles.
-Of the 10 other agencies purchasing diesel fuel under the state contract, only three purchased more than 10,000 gallons of bulk diesel fuel during the period.
+Of the 10 other agencies purchasing diesel fuel during the period.
 These included the departments of Corrections, Natural Resources, and Fish & Wildlife.
-Among the 11 higher education institutions purchasing diesel fuel off the state contract, only the University of Washington purchased more than 10,000 gallons of bulk diesel fuel during the period.
+Among the 11 higher education institutions purchasing diesel fuel off the state contract, only the University of Washington purchased more than 10,000 gallons of bulk diesel fuel off the state contract, only the University of Washington purchased more than 10,000 gallons of bulk diesel fuel off the state contract, only the University of Washington purchased more than 10,000 gallons of bulk diesel fuel off the state contract, only the University of Washington purchased more than 10,000 gallons of bulk diesel fuel off the state contract, only the University of Washington purchased more than 10,000 gallons of bulk diesel fuel off the state contract, only the University of Washington purchased more than 10,000 gallons of bulk diesel fuel off the state contract, only the period.